You are here

 These hikes are all located close to downtown Aspen and are perfect for visitors looking to venture into the scenic wildness without traveling too far.
 If you're looking for a bigger adventure, we have tons of suggestions!
+And if you are visiting during a peak summer or fall week, we have compiled ideas about The Best Alternative Hikes to Aspen Classics so that you can avoid the crowds.
 Contact our Concierge for more information.

 - SMUGGLER MOUNTAIN ROAD (moderate) - Originating from the east end of town, Smuggler Mountain Road steadily climbs 1.2 miles to a lookout deck with views of town, Aspen Mountain, Aspen Highlands and Buttermilk.
 The road is frequented by hikers with dogs and mountain bikers.
 For those looking for some extra mileage, continue up to Smuggler Open Space or drop down into the Hunter Creek Valley and loop around to connect with the Hunter Creek Trail.

 - HUNTER CREEK (moderate) - Also starting close to town on the north side of Aspen, the shaded trail gradually climbs alongside the creek with bridge crossings and lots of photo opportunities.
 Hikers emerge into the Hunter Creek Valley, a wide alpine meadow with aspen groves, abandoned homestead cabins and beaver dams in the creek.

 - RIO GRANDE TRAIL (easy) - Flanking the Roaring Fork River, the trail begins at No Problem Bridge just off Main Street at Original Curve.
 With a gentle grade, the Rio Grande is great for walking, jogging and biking and continues all the way to Glenwood Springs with some paved sections and some dirt sections.